Flatfeet Specialist

 Foot + Ankle Specialty Centers

-The flatfoot deformity happens when the arches of the feet collapse.
-Causes of flatfeet make the entire sole of your foot come into complete or near-complete contact with the ground.
-This condition can be present at birth or acquired over time due to factors like aging, injury, or obesity.
+In Phoenix, Arizona, the different types of flatfoot deformity (e.g., flexible flat feet) happen when the arches of the feet collapse.
+I’ll make the entire sole of your foot come into complete or near-complete contact with the ground.
+Flat feet pain can happen at birth or acquired over time due to factors like aging, injury, or obesity.

 Flatfeet Symptoms